 Mayacamas Winery is a historic winery located high in the Mayacamas mountains west of the actual Napa Valley near Mt.
 Veeder.
 The winery sits on the edge of a crater on a extinct volcano.
-Sixty acres of vineyards are on the property ranging in elevation from 1,800 to 2,400 feet – the uppermost part of their vineyards are among the highest in all of Napa County.
+Approximately 50 acres of vineyards are on the 500 acre property which ranges in elevation from 1,800 to 2,400 feet – the uppermost part of their vineyards are among the highest in all of Napa County.

 Some of the vineyards are quite old – their Chardonnay terraces date from the early 1950’s and the Cabernet Sauvignon Vineyards that surround the winery were planted in the early 1960’s.
 All mature vineyards on the property are dry farmed – helped in part by the fact this part of Napa often receives twice the average rainfall of the valley floor.